Deolinda-Bogore/personal-wellbeing-time-series-monitor/README.md

 It then uses those signals to produce a wellbeing score, domain scores, a time-series chart, and explainable risk feedback.

-## Why This Matches the KAUST Project
+## Research Direction

-The KAUST **Wholebeing Digital Twin** project focuses on fusing multimodal data from wearables, smartphones, and short self-reports across interconnected life domains.
+This prototype focuses on fusing multimodal wellbeing signals across interconnected life domains.
+It demonstrates:

-This prototype aligns with that project because it demonstrates:

 1. **Daily data collection** through self-report and phone-like signals.
 2. **Domain-level scoring** across physical, mental, social, occupational, and digital wellbeing.